shellqiqi/nju-network-labs/content/ch01/vscode.md

 ## Install VSC

+You can choose the VM image with VSC preinstalled.
+But someone like to install it themselves.
 The easiest way to install Visual Studio Code for Debian/Ubuntu based distributions is to download and install the [.deb package (64-bit)](https://go.microsoft.com/fwlink/?LinkID=760868), either through the graphical software center if it's available, or through the command line with:

 ```
 sudo apt install ./<file>.deb